pastelnetwork/pastelup/README.md

 #### B. Install supernode in **HOT/COLD** mode - on the two hosts

-Pelase refer to the following guide to install supernode in **HOT/COLD** mode:
+Please refer to the following guide to install supernode in **HOT/COLD** mode:
 [How cold-hot config works](https://docs.pastel.network/development-guide/supernode)